-But how expensive is it?
-Australia currently has the 12th highest cost of living in the world, with the USA and UK well behind at 21 and 23rd place respectively.
-The overall cost of living in Australia is 9% higher than the USA, but 10% cheaper than London.
+Australia currently has the 16th highest cost of living in the world, with the USA and UK well behind at 21st and 33rd place respectively.¹

 With expatriate hubs like Hong Kong, Singapore, and Tokyo all sitting in the top ten, Australia is more appealing than ever.

-The Economist Intelligence Unit gave Sydney perfect scores for healthcare, education and infrastructure - and ranks it seventh in a list of the world’s most livable cities.
-Sydney has excellent weather, beautiful beaches and an outdoor lifestyle.
+The Economist Intelligence Unit gave Sydney perfect scores for healthcare, education and infrastructure - and ranks it third in a list of the world’s most livable cities.⁴ Sydney has excellent weather, beautiful beaches and an outdoor lifestyle.
 Melbourne is cosmopolitan with a thriving restaurant and arts scene.

 Brisbane, Adelaide and Perth are appealing options for many people, as are regional and coastal towns, where the cost of living is much lower.